gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 `>=5.8`.
 To configure which is the default deployment version go to `Settings->Configuration->Deploy` in the MAAS Web GUI.

+Before proceeding, ensure that you have selected and sychronised the ARM64 20.04 LTS image under the images tab.

 # Setup the Pi to PXE boot

 Now we need to create an SD card that boots the UEFI firware.
 This supports